A cosmic wonder in a polar wonderland

 The below itinerary describes the route taken by our vessels Plancius and Ortelius, while our vessel Hondius takes the exact same route in reverse.

 PLEASE NOTE: All itineraries are for guidance only.
-Programs may vary depending on local ice, weather, and wildlife conditions.
-The on-board expedition leader will determine the final itinerary.
+Programs may vary depending on local ice and weather conditions and in order to take advantage of opportunities to see wildlife.
+The on-board expedition leader determines the final itinerary.
+Itineraries may mention places that require permission to land, which must be granted by the relevant national authorities.
+Such permission is not granted prior to the publishing of these itineraries.
 Flexibility is paramount for expedition cruises.
-Average cruising speed of m/v Plancius, m/v Ortelius, m/v Hondius and m/v Janssonius is 10.5 knots.
+Average cruising speed of m/v Plancius, m/v Ortelius, m/v Hondius, m/v Janssonius is 10,5 knots.

 Day 1: End of the world, start of a journey